ArticySoftware/Articy3ImporterForUnreal/README.md

 # Setup

 There are a couple of steps needed to get the plugin up and running.
 Since the plugin requires the Unreal project to be C++ compatible, you have to ensure that you have the required tools installed, such as Visual Studio for Windows or XCode for Mac.

+To find out more about how to set up Visual Studio, click [here](https://docs.unrealengine.com/en-US/Programming/Development/VisualStudioSetup/index.html).

-We have the following options when we want to use the plugin:
+We have the following options when we want to first use the plugin:

 ## Create a new project